fbpx

 Let’s begin with the cost of making that cup of tea.
 Simple, eh?
 Well…

-According to Energy Saving Trust, 95% of us boil the kettle every day, 40% boil it five times or more a day, and 75% of households are actually boiling more water than they require, which adds up to a collective waste of millions of pounds.
+According to the Energy Saving Trust, 95% of us boil the kettle every day, 40% boil it five times or more a day, and 75% of households are actually boiling more water than they require, which adds up to a collective waste of millions of pounds.
 So the key is to always just fill the kettle with as much water as you’re actually using each time: you can do this by filling your mugs from the tap, then tip it from the mugs to the kettle.
-This alone saves you £19 a year.
+This alone could save you over £15 a year.

 You might also think about investing in an ‘eco kettle’, which reportedly uses 60% less energy than a regular kettle.

 Or finally, consider boiling water on the hob.
-Electric hobs use the same energy as kettles, but gas hobs will costs 15p per kWh after October 1: so it would be slightly cheaper to boil water on a gas hob, provided you only boil the water you actually need to use and you use a lid to prevent the heat from escaping.
+Electric hobs use around the same energy as kettles, but gas hobs cost around 4p for five minutes of use.
+It would, therefore, be technically cheaper to boil water on a gas hob, provided you only boil the water you actually need to use and you use a lid to prevent the heat and steam from escaping.

 Nonetheless, kettles are usually faster and more efficient at trapping energy inside the kettle.
-For most users, it’s simpler to continue using the kettle to boil water, unless you need large amounts for cooking – just keep an eye on those amounts and be strict with yourself.
+For most users, it’s simpler to continue using the kettle to boil water, unless you need large amounts for cooking.
+Just keep an eye on those amounts you use and be strict with yourself.

 Kitchen hacks

-A good tip to save while using your electric oven is to switch it off 10 minutes before your food is ready: the oven temperature stays the same and continues to cook your food.
+A good tip to save money while using your electric oven is to switch it off 10 minutes before your food is ready: the oven temperature stays the same and continues to cook your food.
+That saving really adds up over course of a year.

-An air-fryer is known to be a very cost efficient way of cooking and will typically add 14p a day to people’s energy bills, or £52 a year.
-Which is a massive saving compared to an oven.
+An air-fryer is known to be a very cost-efficient way of cooking and will typically add 72p a week to people’s energy bills, or £37.26 a year.

 Microwaves